unreadabullshit/unreadabullshit/README.md

-# 💫 About Me:
+# 👨🏽‍💻 About Me:
-Trying to learn every cool technology out there before some AI takes my job
+Trying to learn every cool technology out there before some AI replaces me!

 ## 🌐 Socials: